shawnmckinney/py-fortress/README.md

     python3 test_samples.py
     ```

-2. View the samples to learn how the APIs work.
+2. View the samples and learn how the APIs may be used.
 ____________________________________________________________________________________
 ## SECTION 7.
 Docker Commands